This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Suze: This is an apéritif made in France with gentian root, citrus, herbs, and alcohol.
+Suze: This is a liqueur made in France with gentian root, herbs, botanicals, distilled alcohol, water, and sugar, which are blended and infused to develop a bitter, herbal flavor.

 Lemon Twist: This is the peel of a lemon that has been twisted into a corkscrew shape.